 From there they had taken us on the outside of this camp on a wood detail.
-We had to go and carry in wood to cook our own like lard kettles.
-And they fired it with wood and they would two meals a day and a very little soup.
-Some of the soups was picked bean leaves.
-I went out in the corn field and like quinine--bitter.
-When we did go out maybe we'd run across hold of some pony sugar--was in old lumps of dirty sugar--any-
+We had to go and carry in wood to cook our own rice with.
+They cooked rice in the big large kettles something like lard kettles.
+And they fired it with wood and they would give you kind of a canteen cup full of rice.
+We was getting two meals a day and a very little soup.
+Some of the soups was made out of bean leaves.
+I went out in the cornfield and picked bean leaves off and they had cooked them and it tasted like quinine-bitter.
+When we did go out maybe we'd run across some Filipinos and catch a Japanese guard away and we'd get hold of some pony sugar-was in old lumps of dirty sugar-anything to eat.

 Whatever we brought in we'd bring it in our shirts so the Japanese couldn't see it in our pockets.
-And there was this other boy that was a buddy of mine on Ft.
-Drum.
+And there was this other boy that was a buddy of mine on Fort Drum.
 His name was McCorkle from Mississippi.
 Whenever he went out and got anything he'd brought it in, he'd divide it with me.
 And whenever I went out, I'd divide it up with him.
 And I'd wash his mess kit one day and he'd wash mine the next day.
 He took the dysentery and died in five days time.
 So I have been lucky all the way through.
 Some few days I was sick but most of the time I was weak but I just kept on pulling through.

-From there we had left Baniter One #3 July 9th, 1942.
-They had asked for a detail of men and I had hid off two or three where they would take us to and I didn't volunteer.
-But the Japanese seen me going around the building and he hollered I'm getting ahead of myself--about the last four or five words.
-This wasn't a detail--yes, it was.
-I did leave on July 9th, Pasy Schoolhouse.
+From there we had left Cabanatuan #3 July 9th, 1942.
+They had asked for a detail of men and I had hid off two or three times and tried not to get out on no details.
+I didn't know where they would take us to and I didn't volunteer.
+But the Japanese seen me going around the building and he hollered for me so I had to come back and fall into formation.
+Now I'm getting ahead of myself-about the last four or five words.
+This wasn't a detail-yes, it was.
+I did leave on July 9th, 1942, out on this detail.
+And I went to a place they called Pasy Schoolhouse.

 The schoolhouses in the Philippines are built square and one room all the way around.
-In the center part of the building hasn't got any roof on it and there's grass growing out in the middle.
+In the center part of the building hadn't got any roof on it and there's grass growing out in the middle.
 It's very odd building but it's just one room, a square and they got a porch inside that you can walk all the way around.
 They had about twenty-five rooms there.
 And they put in about twenty-five men per room.
-Each man had just about 18" or 2' to lay in.
+Each man had just about 18 inches or 2 feet to lay in.
 The mosquitoes was awful bad there.
-You couldn't hardly sleep at night for the whizzing around and keeping you
+You couldn't hardly sleep at night for the whizzing around and keeping you awake.